Carefully explained and photographed tutorial for delicate French macaron cookies.

 Today I’m teaching you exactly how to make French macarons at home.
 Consider this post your French Macarons: Decoded class.

 French macarons are delicate cookies with a crunchy exterior and weightless interior.
-They have a nougat-like, chewy texture and can be filled with anything from frosting and caramel to curd and ganache.
+They have a nougat-like, chewy texture and can be filled with anything from frosting and salted caramel to lemon curd and chocolate ganache.
 If there’s one thing to know before beginning French macarons at home, it’s this: these cookies are not simple.
 Impossible?
 Absolutely not.
 Requiring BOTH patience and practice?
 Yes.

 That’s why they’re so expensive in bakeries and restaurants!
 These are quite particular little cookies, as I’m sure you already guessed.
 I’m not saying this to intimidate you!
 I’m saying this to prepare you for a French macaron journey.
 Let’s get started.
 You can do it.